lnager1/3013-Algorithms-Nager/Assignments/P03/README.md

-## P02 - Linear Getch
+## P03 - Trie Search
 ### Lindsey Nager
 ### Description:

-This program implements a linear search over a dictonary and returns all values found
+This program implements a trie search over a dictonary and returns all values found

 ### Files